yagyanshbhatia/Expense_Bot/README.md

 # Expense_Bot

-Hello there!
+This is an conversational multiplatform bot that keeps track of your daily expenses as well your loans The bot automatically classifies and remembers the data for you, whenever you feel like you need to start again, just reset the data!
-This is an expense bot that keeps track of your daily expenses as well keeps track of your loans just tell the bot your expense and it will automatically classify and remember the data for you whenever you feel like you need to start again, just reset the data! when you need to see the statistics, simply ask the bot to show you the stats and it will show you detailed information about your expenditure.
+To see the statistics, simply ask the bot to show you the stats and it will show you detailed information about your expenditure.

 **NOTE**: